The variety of baseboard types, styles, materials is stunning. One can easily get lost among those.

 Our interior walls are made of foam concrete blocks covered with cement plaster.
 It was intentionally made uneven and was a very good decision.

-*Tip: stains, children`s teeny-tiny fingerprints and small drawings are very obscure on an uneven cement plaster, even if it is painted white.
+*Tip: stains, children`s teeny-tiny fingerprints and small drawings are very obscure on an uneven cement plaster, even if it is painted in white.

 The assumption that there are going to be gaps along baseboards installed on the uneven walls is quite reasonable.
 And that was another point against installing baseboards.